The Serengeti Cat---

 ---a new domestic breed

-Created by Karen Sausman of Kingsmark Cattery in California in 1994, the Serengeti Cat breed is accepted in the Foundation registry of TICA and can be shown in Evaluation classes at TICA shows.
+Created by Karen Sausman of Kingsmark Cattery in California in 1994, the Serengeti Cat breed is accepted in TICA and can be shown in Advanced New Breed classes at TICA shows.

 BREED STANDARD